2022–23 Michigan Tech Huskies men's basketball team: Parkside

 Looking to end a 4-game losing streak, the Huskies visited Parkside and got out to an early 14–13 lead that never stuck.
 The Huskies fell 16–28 at the half, after getting outscored 13-2 since their narrow lead.
 There was still some hope for the Huskies entering the second half, but a serious amount of turnovers resulted in a 12-point deficit to grow by ten with just a minute left in the game.

 The Huskies were led by Adam Hobson with 11 points and 5 rebounds, the only Husky in double digits.
 Parkside was led by Rasheed Bello with 16 points, one of four Rangers with ten or more points.

 Purdue Northwest

 Heading into the conclusion of their seven-game, the Huskies only won one game.
 They went into Kenosha looking to make that two.
 After the first half, the Huskies led 42–31 on 50% shooting and 28 points in the paint.
-That didn't end up mattering, however, because the Pride came back and outscored the Huskies 42–26, limiting Tech to 29.2% shooting and six points in the paint.
+That did not end up mattering, however, because the Pride came back and outscored the Huskies 42–26, limiting Tech to 29.2% shooting and six points in the paint.

 The Huskies were led by Adam Hobson with 19 points, 4 rebounds, and 4 assists.
 Mikell Cooper led the Pride with 30 points and six rebounds on 55% shooting in 38 minutes.